fbuonojr/movie-search/README.md

-# Project Name
+# Movie Search

-#### Technologies used:
+#### Technologies used: HTML, CSS, JavaScript, jQuery, API (OMDB)

-This application does . . . . .

-How to use
+This application does allows you to search for information about movies using the OMDB Api.

-* link to deployed application:
+* link to deployed application: https://fbuonojr.github.io/movie-search/

 ![](./images/)